-Dr. Beringer is Assistant Professor of Classics and General Humanities and Coordinator of the General Humanities Program.
+Dr. Beringer is Associate Professor of Classics and General Humanities.
 She holds the M.A. in Classics from the University of Victoria and the Ph.D. in German Studies from Princeton University.
 Her research focuses on Latin and vernacular texts and their manuscript transmission and illustration in the late Middle Ages and Early Modern.

 Dr. Beringer’s book The Sight of Semiramis: Medieval and Early Modern Narratives of the Babylonian Queen, forthcoming from Arizona State University Press, is a study of the literary and artistic representations of the title figure from the early Middle Ages to the seventeenth century.